 Apple Wallet and Google Pay act as central repository, a go-to destination for any shopping needs.
 While there are a some differences between them — such as the types of passes that can be created in each platform and how notifications are managed — both offer similar capabilities: the ability to store credit cards to make mobile payments and the ability to store non-payment items such as digital (movie/event) tickets, mobile loyalty cards, boarding passes and more.

 Multiple wallet items, or passes, housed in each of these native app ecosystems organizes and consolidates information and content for easy access anywhere and everywhere.
 That means there’s an opportunity for businesses and brands to leverage a mobile payment ecosystems that already exist on iOS and Android phones, bypassing the need to download yet another app.

 More Than Mobile Payments

 So why be part of this mobile payment ecosystem?
-While Apple Pay, Android Pay and Samsung Pay have received lots of attention, it’s the non-payment side that is particularly compelling for most consumers.
+While Apple Pay, Google Pay and Samsung Pay have received lots of attention, it’s the non-payment side that is particularly compelling for most consumers.
 It has the ability to transform the physical billfold to a fully digital wallet providing brands an easy way to reach 100% of their customers on mobile.
 And according to recent research, consumers are more than interested, they’re ready.